ACTIVITIES * TEACHING RESOURCES * LESSON PLANS * REVIEWS

 Riding the Winds with Kalani:

-A Weather Adventure (IL-UIUC)
+A Weather Adventure (teacher's guide)

 Weather Wiz Kids - a meteorologist-designed website

-Nine Windsocks and Six Wind Chimes
+Windsocks and Wind Chimes (Kid Activities)

-Cloud Module storybook and learning activities (GLOBE)
+Cloud Module storybook and learning activities

-Our Big Home: Storytime Guide/Activities (MN)
+Our Big Home: Storytime Guide/Activities (pdf)

 REVIEWS